Table of Contents

 - Encourage people to ask questions or raise concerns with leaders.

-- Co-create a plan for reboarding; strike a committee to flush out, implement and track the plan.
+- Co-create a plan for reboarding; assemble a committee to flush out, implement and track the plan.
 Areas of focus could include:

 - Methods of recall – who, why, how, and when